-1.2.1 Usage, major security features and TOE type
+1.2.1 Usage, Major Security Features and TOE Type

-This Security Target defines the security objectives and requirements for the secunet wall packet filter (TOE), a software module of securet Security Networks AG. securet wall packet filter provides packet filter functionality. securet wall packet filter allows the integration of packet filter capability into firewall or VPN components which are parts of securet wall or SINA product family.
-Thus the securet wall packet filter is delivered to an application developer.
-The application developer integrates the securet wall packet filter into an application in order to build a network component.
-The administrator of this application is defined as TOE end-user.
+This Security Target defines the security objectives and requirements for the Astaro Security Gateway V8 Packet Filter (TOE), a software module of Astaro GmbH & Co.
+KG.
+Astaro Security Gateway V8 Packet Filter provides packet filter functionality.
+Astaro Security Gateway V8 Packet Filter allows the integration of packet filter capability into Astaro Security Gateway and other products of the Astaro product family.
+Thus, the Astaro Security Gateway V8 Packet Filter is delivered to an application developer.
+The application developer integrates the Astaro Security Gateway V8 Packet Filter into an application in order to build a network component.
+The administrator of this application is defined as "TOE end-user".